AvistoTelecom/s3-easy-pitr/README.md

 ## Installation

-Go to the release page and download the binary for you machine.
+Go to the release page and download the binary for your machine.

 ## Features